Ardor's installer is provided in the following flavors:

-Running the server as a Windows service provides background operation of the server allowing the user to logoff the workstation while the server is still running.
-It also allows the server to automatically start after a workstation restart.
+Running the node as a Windows service provides background operation of the node allowing the user to logoff the workstation while the node is still running.
+It also allows the node to automatically start after a workstation restart.

-To register the Ardor server as a windows service, invoke ardorservice.exe from the installation folder.
+To register the Ardor node as a windows service, open a command prompt with administrator privileges and invoke ardorservice.exe from the installation folder.
 Answer "Yes" to the confirmation prompt.
 The service is automatically registered and started.

 You can control the service operation and settings using the standard Windows Service dialog.
 Look for the "Ardor Server" service.